veronika-matuskova/book-manager/docs/PRD.md

 **Acceptance Criteria:**
 - [ ] User can browse/search the book database
 - [ ] User can select a book and add it to their collection
-- [ ] Book appears in user's "Owned Books" list
+- [ ] Book appears in user's "My Books" list
 - [ ] User can add the same book only once (prevent duplicates)
 - [ ] User receives confirmation when book is added to collection